Tutorial : custom hovercraft bag skirt

 four 135° angles at the front

 six angles at the front (3 different values)

-Logically, the more complex your shell is, the more work and calculations you will have to do : the red hull, above left, will require only one angle template (only 90° angles), and 4 pieces of skirt, as it has 4 sides.
+Logically, the more complex your hull is, the more work and calculations you will have to do : the red hull, above left, will require only one angle template (only 90° angles), and 4 pieces of skirt, as it has 4 sides.
 The black one, as it has four different angle values, will require four templates and four times more calculations.
 And as it has 8 sides, it will require 8 pieces of skirt to cut and join together.

-For better understanding, it is recommended to enlarge the following pictures by right-clicking on them and select "open in a new tab" or "display image".
+You can enlarge the following pictures by right-clicking on them and select "open in a new tab" or "display image".